 Italy is one of our favorite countries to travel in and write about, and one of the most common questions we get about it is also one of the hardest to answer: how much does a trip to Italy cost?

 The short answer is anywhere from basically nothing to the GDP of a small country… but that doesn’t provide a lot of useful context, right?

-The estimates we’ve put together here stem from over 6 months total traveling in Italy over the last few years.
+The estimates we’ve put together here stem from nearly a cumulative year spent traveling in Italy over the last several years.

 We’ve traveled at most price points in the country, and while each trip is unique, we think this guide will give you a solid basis of how much a trip to Italy will cost for you.

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.